Drinking water quality in the United States

 Drinking water quality in the United States is generally safe.
-In 2016, over 90 percent of the nation's community water systems were in compliance with all published U.S. Environmental Protection Agency (EPA) standards.
+In 2016, over 90 percent of the nation's community water systems were in compliance with all published U.S. Environmental Protection Agency (US EPA) standards.
 Over 286 million Americans get their tap water from a community water system.
 Eight percent of the community water systems—large municipal water systems—provide water to 82 percent of the US population.
+The Safe Drinking Water Act requires the US EPA to set standards for drinking water quality in public water systems (entities that provide water for human consumption to at least 25 people for at least 60 days a year).
+Enforcement of the standards is mostly carried out by state health agencies.
+States may set standards that are more stringent than the federal standards.

+Despite improvements in water quality regulations, disparities in access to clean drinking water persist in marginalized communities.
+A 2017 study by the Natural Resources Defense Council (NRDC) highlighted that rural areas and low-income neighborhoods are disproportionately affected by water contamination, often due to aging infrastructure and inadequate funding for water systems.
+These inequities underscore the need for more targeted investment and stronger enforcement of the Safe Drinking Water Act in vulnerable regions.